Locality-aware Parallel Decoding for Efficient Autoregressive Image Generation: Additional Implementation Details

+We train all models on ImageNet 256$\times$256 for 450 epochs, with 50 epochs of learning rate warmup followed by constant learning rate and finally 50 epochs of cosine decay.
+For 512-resolution models, we load the pre-trained 256-resolution models and interpolate the positional embeddings and train on ImageNet 512$\times$512 for 50 epochs.
+The continued training is conducted for 50 epochs using a cosine learning rate decay schedule, preceded by 1 epoch of warm-up.
+We use batch size 512 for LPD-L and 256 for LPD-XL.

 We take the training of LPD-L model on 256 $\times$ 256 resolution as an example and list all the training hyper-parameters in Table~\ref{tab:training}.
 For LPD-XL and LPD-XXL, we use batch size 1024 and the same base learning rate.
-For 512 $\times$ 512 models, we load the 256$\times$256 pretrained checkpoints and interpolate the positional embeddings.
-The continued training is conducted for 50 epochs using a cosine learning rate decay schedule, preceded by 1 epoch of warm-up.
-We use batch size 512 for LPD-L and 256 for LPD-XL.

 We train on a range of predefined decoding steps where the number of tokens in each step is determined by a cosine schedule.
 For the 256 $\times$ 256 resolution, the decoding steps are randomly selected from the set $\{8, 12, 16, 20, 24, 32, 64, 128, 256\}$.
 For the 512 $\times$ 512 resolution, the decoding steps are randomly selected from the set $\{32, 40, 48, 56, 64, 80, 96, 128, 160, 192, 224, 256, 512, 1024\}$.
 Take 20 steps in the 256 $\times$ 256 resolution as an example, the number of tokens in each step is [1, 2, 4, 5, 7, 8, 10, 11, 12, 14, 15, 16, 17, 18, 18, 19, 19, 20, 20, 20].